 Day 1 of the second attempt at potty training

-Our daughter did not want to be naked from the waist down this time and was more verbal about it, so we skipped straight to Block 2, which is commando.
+Our daughter did not want to be naked from the waist down this time and was more verbal about it, so we skipped straight to Block 2, which is going commando.

 In the afternoon, she had her first accident and we calmly explained to her that ‘pee goes in the potty.’
 After the accident, we started to face some resistance to the potty.
 Resistance was huge during our first attempt at potty training, so I started to freak out a little.
 Were we going down the same path?
-Would she just start holding her pee?
+Would she just start holding her pee again?
 Was this a mistake?

 That afternoon, I started to bribe her with ‘prizes,’ which totally backfired.
-She would go and sit on the potty for a couple of seconds without peeing and ask for a prize.
+She would sit on the potty for a couple of seconds without peeing and ask for a prize.
 After another accident, my husband asked me to stop bribing her with prizes.
 I agreed – it was a horrible fail at trying to get her to use the potty.

 My daughter really upped the resistance on the morning of Day 2.
 She simply refused to use the potty and had 3 back-to-back pee accidents within a couple of hours.

 Every time she had an accident, she was getting more and more upset that she had to change out of her beloved Baby Shark undies.
 After the third time of completely changing her clothes, it was nap time.